 “Are we all agreed to go forward with the Rising but postpone its start one day until Easter Monday at noon then?”
-Padraig summarized.
+Pearse summarized.

 The three dissenters knew that they had to follow the will of the majority even though military success was very likely out of the question given the events in Kerry and MacNeill's subsequent disastrous intervention.
 They nodded their assent.

 Pearse noted the general depression in the room when their council ended.
-Tom Clarke spoke for the group saying, "MacNeill has ruined everything - all our plans.
+Tom Clarke spoke for the group, saying, "MacNeill has ruined everything.
+All our plans.
 I feel like going away to cry."